pragyaai/ndna/_llm/FAQ.md

 Together, these tests confirm that CIVIC's cultural signals emerge from true latent epistemic structure, not random initialization or stochasticity artifacts {% cite amari2016information %} {% cite scao2022bloom %}.

-## Isn't the entire notion of a "cultural LLM" ill-posed when large models are just stochastic function approximators with no true cultural understanding?
-How can CIVIC claim to measure cultural priors meaningfully?
+✶ **Isn't the entire notion of a "cultural LLM" ill-posed when large models are just stochastic function approximators with no true cultural understanding?
+How can CIVIC claim to measure cultural priors meaningfully?**

-This critique touches the philosophical core: can purely statistical models encode anything resembling culture, or are we projecting structure where none exists? **CIVIC** answers not by assuming culture, but by rigorously quantifying latent dynamics that align with what one would expect if cultural priors had been learned:
+➠ This critique touches the philosophical core: can purely statistical models encode anything resembling culture, or are we projecting structure where none exists? **CIVIC** answers not by assuming culture, but by rigorously quantifying latent dynamics that align with what one would expect if cultural priors had been learned:

 1. **Differential belief vector flow.**
    Let